datahub-project/datahub/metadata-ingestion/schedule_docs/cron.md

 To follow this guide you need to use [DataHub CLI](../../docs/cli.md).

-Assume you have a receipe file `/home/ubuntu/example.yml` on your machine
+Assume you have a recipe file `/home/ubuntu/datahub_ingest/mysql_to_datahub.yml` on your machine
 ```
 source:
   type: mysql